UNINETTSigma2/documentation/getting_help/qa-sessions.md

 suggestions on how to improve services, and get advice for your projects.

-Join us on Zoom, get yourself a coffee or tea and have a chat.
+Join us on [Zoom](https://uit.zoom.us/j/63325955553), get yourself a coffee or tea and have a chat.
 It doesn't matter from which institute or university you are, you are **welcome to join at any time**.

-This time we will start with a **short seminar**.
+This time we will start with a **15 min seminar about the documentation and other helpful resources and how you can help us to improve it.**
 Afterwards we have the open question and answer session.

 We can talk about:
-- Questions regarding compuate resources, data storage and management.
+- Questions regarding compute resources, data storage and management.
 - Help with programming and software management.
-- Help with paralellization, improving performance and/or scaling etc.
+- Help with parallelization, improving performance and/or scaling etc.
 - Help with project organization and data management.
 - Anything else.